-Entitlement to JSA or Universal Credit requires the claimant (and sometimes their partner) to agree to a 'claimant commitment' (previously called a jobseekers agreement), be available for full time work, actively seek full time work and agree to take part in work and work related activities, which can sometimes be mandatory.
+Many means tested benefits have various levels of work-related requirements.
+For example JSA requires the claimant to be available for full time work, actively seek full time work and agree to take part in work and work related activities, which may be mandatory.

-Claimants on Income Support, ESA, Incapacity Benefit or Carer's Allowance, (and their partners) are expected to take part in 'work focused interviews'.
-ESA claimants in the Work Related Activity Group (not those in the ESA Support Group) are also expected to take part in 'work related activities'.
+Claimants on Income Support and ESA (and their partners) may be expected to take part in 'work focused interviews'.
+ESA claimants in the Work Related Activity Group are also expected to take part in 'work related activities'.